 (Spoilers [and liberal use of parentheses] down the road)

 8. The Fast and the Furious: Tokyo Drift (2006)

 Tokyo Drift, the third in the franchise, is the only episode that I outright dislike.
 Although the introduction of Han is valuable and some of the drifting scenes are interesting in how they offer a graceful counterpart to the full-throttle racing of the rest of the series, Lucas Black as main character Sean Boswell has the charisma of a wet mop, none of the other characters are worth remembering, and the plot – which ends up involving an uncle in the Yakuza – is handled too seriously for its silliness.
-Strangely, this film has trouble embracing its ridiculousness as well as does the previous film, 2 Fast 2 Furious, as well as the rest of the series starting with Fast Five do.
+Strangely, this film has trouble embracing its ridiculousness as effectively as 2 Fast 2 Furious, as well as the rest of the series starting with Fast Five, do.
 Also, you don’t realize how much you miss the magisterial presence of Vin Diesel until he’s only in the movie for the last 30 seconds.

 7. Fast and Furious (2009)